-When Grace and her father reached Big Harcar, there were nine survivors, eight men and a woman.
-The woman survivor was Mrs. Dawson, whose two young children had died during the night.
-The rowboat brought by Darling and Grace could not accommodate everyone, so only four men and Mrs. Dawson climbed into the rowboat.
+When Grace Horsley Darling and her father reached Big Harcar, there were nine survivors, eight men and a woman.
+The female survivor was Mrs. Dawson, whose two young children had died during the night.
+The rowboat that Darling and his daughter had brought could not accommodate everyone, so only four men and Mrs. Dawson climbed into the rowboat.
 As they did, Grace kept the boat steady in the water, and then they rowed back to the lighthouse.

 Once at the lighthouse, Grace remained behind and her father and three of the survivors from the Forfarshire rowed to the island.
 There they recovered the four remaining men.
 In the meantime, as Darling and the survivors were returning to the lighthouse, the lifeboat at Seahouses headed towards the wrecked Forfarshire.
 On board the lifeboat was Grace’s brother, William Brooks Darling.

 When the lifeboat with Grace’s brother at last reached the Forfarshire all the rescuers found was the dead body of a Vicar and Dawson’s two dead children.
 Then because the seas remained dangerous, the lifeboat rowed to the lighthouse instead of returning to Seahouses.
 Once everyone was back at the lighthouse, the storm became worse and everyone remained stuck at the lighthouse for the next three days.